-Jana Kemp is an author of 7 books on a range of topics related to decision-making and meeting management.
+Jana Kemp's Online StoreJana Kemp is an author of 7 books on a range of topics related to decision-making and meeting management.
 She has also authored a book for children, Charlie's Letter and a how to book on running for office, Run For Elected Office - And Win!
 Please find a complete list below of books by Jana.

 Moving Meetings offers step-by-step guidance on ensuring a successful meeting through careful preparation, mastery of essential communication skills, and active intervention to keep meeting participants focused on a meeting’s agenda and goals.
 You’ll learn to change meeting breakers, such as over scheduling, concluding without an action plan, and lack of leadership, into meeting makers — concrete strategies and tactics to keep meetings moving.
+(English, Italian)

 No!
 How One Simple Word Can Transform Your Life

 Building Community in Buildings: The Design and Culture of Dynamic Workplaces